Health Informatics Certificate

 - A background check is required during the admission process; it may affect the student's eligibility to enter the program.

-- Three letters of recommendation from individuals who can assess your academic and professional background and potential for success in a post-master's certificate program.
+- Three letters of recommendation from individuals who can assess your academic and professional background and potential for success in a graduate-level certificate program.

 - A personal statement regarding applicant's career objectives and purpose.

 - A current resume or curriculum vitae.